In C++, malloc and free are two obsolete functions used for dynamic memory management (i.e., for reserving or freeing space at runtime).

 In this example,

 If memory is not freed after use, a memory leak occurs.
-That is, your program keeps consuming more and more resources due to improper usage (and it’s a mess)
+That is, your program consumes more and more resources by using them poorly (and it’s sloppy)

-We’ve already said that in C++ you shouldn’t use malloc and free (except when you have legacy C code, or need to be compatible with it) because there are significant disadvantages.
+We have already said that in C++ you should not use malloc and free (except when you have legacy C code, or need to be compatible with it) because it has significant disadvantages.

-Using malloc and free requires the programmer to manually manage memory, which can lead to errors such as:
+Using malloc and free requires the programmer to manage memory manually, which can lead to errors such as:

-• Double Free: Trying to free the same memory more than once.
+- Double Free: Attempting to free the same memory more than once.

-• Accessing Freed Memory: Trying to access memory after it has been freed.
+- Access to Freed Memory: Attempting to access memory after it has been freed.

-One of the main disadvantages of malloc and free is that they work with void* pointers, which means that an explicit casting is required to convert the returned pointer to the correct data type.
+One of the main disadvantages of malloc and free is that they work with void* pointers, which means explicit casting is required to convert the returned pointer to the correct data type.

 malloc and free simply allocate and free memory without calling the constructors and destructors of objects.

-This means that no specific initializations or cleanups are performed when using these functions.
+This means that no type-specific initializations or cleanups are performed when using these functions.